scipy-conference/scipy-conference/manual/diversity.rst

   and welcome your contributions to helping us achieve that goal by following our code of conduct.

-You may always send an email to scipy-organizers with any question, comments, or concerns.
+You may always send an email to
+`scipy-organizers <mailto:scipy-organizers@scipy.org>`_
+with any question, comments, or concerns.

 Credit for the original version of this document comes from `O'Reilly Media <http://assets.en.oreilly.com/1/eventprovider/1/ConfDiversity.pdf>`_